mcastling/mcastling.github.io/NUItutorials/visuals.md

 <a name="visualdepthindex"></a>
 ### Visual Depth Index

-The 'depth index' is the draw order for visuals within a View.
+The 'depth index' is the draw order for visuals within a view.

 Depth index increases automatically for each added visual.

-Last Visual registered is always on top.
+Last visual registered is always on top.

 [Back to top](#top)